heseltime/heseltime.github.io/pages/khj.md

 _This will be updated regularly._

+- _KHJ x Neuron AI Collaboration_
-- Neuroinformatics (Invited/Informal Talk with a Prof. (Neuroinformatics)
+- Neuroinformatics (Invited/Informal Talk with a Prof. (Neuroinformatics))

 ## Other Ideas

 _**As the emerge**, without concrete planning steps (yet)._

+- _KHJ x Pro Scientia Collaboration_
 - Clown Workshop
 - (and/or) Improv/Moderation Workshop